English wheel: Limitations

-These limitations are the reasons why large high crown panels such as wings and fenders are often made in many pieces.
-The pieces are then welded together usually with one of two processes.
-TIG welding (Tungsten Inert Gas) produces less heat distortion, but produces a harder, more brittle weld that may cause problems when planishing/smoothing by hand, or in the wheeling machine.
+These limitations result in large high crown panels such as wings and fenders often being made in many pieces, then welded together usually by one of two processes: TIG welding (Tungsten Inert Gas) produces less heat distortion, but produces a harder, more brittle weld that may cause problems when planishing/smoothing by hand, or in the wheeling machine.
 Oxy-acetylene welding joints don't have this drawback, provided they are allowed to cool to room temperature in air, but do produce more heat distortion.
-Panel joints may be achieved using autogenous welding – that is welding without filler rod (Oxy-acetylene or TIG processes), this is useful when finally smoothing the welding joints as it reduces the amount filing/grinding/linishing needed or almost eliminates it altogether.
+Panel joints may be achieved using autogenous welding – that is welding without filler rod (Oxy-acetylene or TIG processes), this is useful when finally smoothing the welding joints as it reduces the amount of filing/grinding/linishing needed or almost eliminates it altogether.
 It also, more importantly, reduces heat distortion of the surface contour, which must be corrected on the wheel or with hammer and dolly.

 Finishing

 The final panel fabrication process, after achieving the correct surface contour, is some kind of edge treatment, such as flanging (sheet metal) or wire edging.
 This finishes and strengthens the edge.
 Typically, there is too much or too little metal in the flange, which pulls the panel out of shape after the flange is turned—so it must be stretched or shrunk to correct the surface shape.
 This is most easily done using Eckold shrinking and stretching, but can be done using heat shrinking or cold shrinking, by tucking and beating the tucked metal into itself, or by using a cold shrinking hammer and dolly.
 Stretching or shrinking the flange requires a correct profile hammer and dolly.
 The hammer and dolly must match the desired flange shape at the point of contact through the flange, (known as ringing the dolly) with the hammer.
 A lot of shrinking or stretching work hardens the flange and can cause cracks and tears.
 While these can be welded, it is much better to anneal the metal before this happens to restore its workability.

 An English wheel is a better tool for a skilled craftsman for low-crown applications than manually hammering.
 Planishing manually using dollies and slapper files or planishing hammer, after hammer forming is very labour-intensive.
 Using a pear shaped mallet and sandbag to stretch the sheet metal (sinking), or by raising on a stake, speeds up the fabrication of higher crown sections.
 (A stake is a dolly, that can be much larger than hand held dollys, typically with a tapering square cross section casting underneath it.
 This is to mount it in a bench vice or a matching female hole in a beak anvil as used by blacksmiths and farriers.)
 A pneumatic hammer or power hammer is faster still.
-The English wheel is very effective when used for planishing, (for which it was originally patented in England), to a smooth final finish after these processes.
+The English wheel is very effective when used for planishing (for which it was originally patented in England) to a smooth final finish after these processes.